The L&Y’s infrastructure evolved from that of its main constituents:

-The Manchester and Leeds Railway ran via Rochdale, Todmorden, Halifax and Wakefield to a junction with the North Midland Railway at Normanton, using that company's line to Leeds.
+The Manchester and Leeds Railway ran via Rochdale, Todmorden, Sowerby Bridge and Wakefield to a junction with the North Midland Railway at Normanton, using that company’s line to Leeds.
 Its structures were massive stone works built to impress and to last, such as Gauxholme Viaduct near Todmorden.

 The East Lancashire Railway ran from Liverpool to Preston (via Ormskirk), Preston to Colne via Blackburn, Accrington and Burnley and from Accrington to Clifton Junction (just outside Salford) via Bury.
 It had a distinctive style to its buildings and structures such as the original station at Rose Grove, Burnley.